Skip to main content Skip to footer

 2.3 to provide a forum for discussion on matters of mutual interest to members of the Society and to provide a medium for expression of professional opinion on matters of public interest;

-2.5 to do all such things as may advance and promote the profession of accountancy in relation to public practice, industry, commerce and the public service;
+2.5 to do all such things as may advance and promote the profession of accountancy in relation to public practice, industry, commerce and public service;

 2.6 to promote harmonisation of accounting and auditing practices and principles throughout the Channel Islands in conjunction with the Jersey Society of Chartered and Certified Accountants or its successors;

-2.9 to do all such other things as are incidental or may be thought conducive to the attainment of all or any of the above objects
+2.9 to do all such other things as are incidental or may be thought conducive to the attainment of all or any of the above objects;

 Applications for membership in all categories shall be made to the Executive Officer in such form as the Executive Committee may decide.

 The Executive Committee shall have the power to admit as a member or associate member any person who, in their opinion, is suitably qualified by reason of that person being a member, student or associate of a suitable body of accountants wherever situated.
-The Executive Committee shall have the power to refuse membership to, or expel from membership any person whose standard of professional conduct is in their opinion inconsistent with any of the objects of the Society or if, in the opinion of the Executive Committee, the interest of the Society so require.
+The Executive Committee shall have the power to refuse membership or expel from membership any person whose standard of professional conduct is in their opinion inconsistent with any of the objects of the Society or if, in the opinion of the Executive Committee, the interest of the Society so require.

 Any member may resign his or her membership by giving the Executive Officer notice in writing to that effect.
 No refund of membership fees will be paid.

-Persons resident in the Bailiwick of Guernsey who fulfil any of the following conditions shall be eligible for Full Membership of the Society:
+A person resident in the Bailiwick of Guernsey who fulfil any of the following conditions shall be eligible for Full Membership of the Society:

 3.1.5: a member of the Chartered Institute of Management Accountants, or its successor in title.

-Persons resident in the Bailiwick of Guernsey who fulfil any of the following conditions shall be eligible for Associate Membership of the Society:
+A person resident in the Bailiwick of Guernsey who fulfil any of the following conditions shall be eligible for Associate Membership of the Society:

-3.2.2 other than the members of the Associations noted in Clause 3.1 above which are Full Members, any member of a body, which is itself a member of the United Kingdom Consultative Committee of Accountancy Bodies (“CCAB”), or,
+3.2.2 other than the members of the Associations noted in Clause 3.1 above which are Full Members, any member of a body, which is itself a member of the United Kingdom Consultative Committee of Accountancy

 3.2.4 a member of an overseas accountancy body which body enjoys reciprocal membership arrangements with, or is recognised by, any of the bodies referred to in Clause 3.1 above.

-Persons resident in the Bailiwick of Guernsey who fulfil the following condition shall be eligible for student membership of the Society:
+A person resident in the Bailiwick of Guernsey who fulfil the following condition shall be eligible for student membership of the Society:

-3.3.2 student members shall not be entitled to a vote at General Meetings; neither shall they be eligible for election to the Executive Committee
+3.3.2 student members shall not be entitled to a vote at General Meetings; neither shall they be eligible for election to the Executive Committee.

 The Annual General Meeting of the Society shall be held in Guernsey in each year within six months after the financial year end to transact the following business:-

-6.1 to receive the President’s Report, and,
+6.1 to receive the President’s Report;

 6.5 to transact any other business of which due notice has been given to the Secretary/Executive Officer of the Society.